U.S. general sees no change in Pakistan behavior despite Trump tough line

 “We are hoping to see those changes, we are hoping to work together with the Pakistanis going forward to eliminate terrorists who are crossing” the border, Nicholson said.

-He added that he believed that senior Taliban leaders were based in Pakistan, while the lower level leadership was in Afghanistan.
+He said that he believed that senior Taliban leaders were based in Pakistan, while the lower-level leadership was in Afghanistan.

+Nicholson added that he agreed with other senior U.S. officials that Pakistan’s main spy agency, the Inter-Services Intelligence (ISI) directorate, had ties to the Haqqani network militant group.

+The United States in 2012 designated the Pakistan-based Haqqani network as a terrorist organization.

 Pakistan says it has done a great deal to help the United States in tracking down terrorists.